jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-8-deploy-to-vercel.md

   url: 'https://github.com/jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/tree/checkpoint/start'
 ---

-Let's now look to get our blog hosted.
+Let's now look to get our blog hosted 🚀

-For this, we are going to use the cloud platform provider [Vercel](https://vercel.com/)
+At this point, it might be a good idea to switch to the `main` branch, which contains a fully configured blog.

+This can then serve as a solid foundation for you to build on going forward.

+You can still deploy this workshop exercise branch as an initial test – it's easy enough to tweak and redeploy later.

 ## Create a Vercel account